javascript-tutorial/en.javascript.info/1-js/2-first-steps/12-ifelse/article.md

 }
 ```

-...And this condition -- always works out:
+...And inside this condition -- always works:

 ```js
 if (1) { // 1 is truthy